Kzarama/React/README.md

 - node_modules = folder with the dependencies of node js
 - package.js = manage the projects and have the dependencies of production of the project
-- public = folder with the files of the project
+- public = folder with the public files of the project
 - src = folder of source code of the project
   - index.js = file that render the view, is the entry point of the application
   - App.js = components in jsx of react that react-dom convert in html